 Red wolves are very successful hunters because wolves can easily adapt to their prey animals changing their habits, these species have a high endurance for running, they are great swimmers and pack animals.
-Red Wolf packs rely on each other to work as a team when they are hunting.
+Red Wolf packs rely on each other to work as a team while hunting.

 They also will howl together to alert other packs within the territory of incoming danger.
-Wolves have a very interesting and unique Red wolf communication system that they use to communicate with each other.
+Wolves have a unique Red wolf communication system to communicate with each other.

-Red wolf species rely on Red Wolves that are not their equal within the pack to mate with.
-Red Wolf packs consist of 2 to 10 members, with an average of 5 wolves.
+Red wolf species rely on Red Wolves that are not equal within the pack to mate with.
+Red Wolf packs have 2 to 10 members, with an average of 5 wolves.

-They also travel during the day instead of at night, unlike other wolf subspecies.
-They communicate with each other by howling to alert other Red Wolf packs within their territory, but they will also use physical gestures, such Red wolf communication system as tail positions and nose twitches.
+Unlike other wolf subspecies, they also travel during the day instead of at night.
+They communicate with each other by howling to alert other Red Wolf packs within their territory.
+Still, they will also use physical gestures, such Red wolf communication system as tail positions and nose twitches.

 Role in the Ecosystems